4d/docs/docs/API/webServerClass.md

 ---
 id: webServerClass
-title: Web Server
+title: WebServer
 ---

 <style> h2 { background: #d9ebff;}</style>

-4D applications include a powerful and highly configurable [built-in Web server].

-The `WebServer` class in the 4D language allows you to start and monitor a web server for the main (host) application as well as each hosted component.
+The `WebServer` class API allows you to start and monitor a web server for the main (host) application as well as each hosted component (see the [Web Server object](WebServer/webServerObject.md) overview).
+This class is available from the `4D` class store.

 ### Web Server object